AMAIOLAMO/amaiolamo.github.io/_posts/2023-12-19-About-Test-Drive-Development.md

   Assert.That( result, Is.EqualTo( expected ) );
 }
 ```

-So to be more clear, I wrote some more exact situation on how we would want to expect the `Choose` to should function given the `choiceValue`
+You can see above in the comments of the code, we are selecting objects based on weight ranges.

-Running the test and expecting a failure, let's continue converting it into an if statement
+Running the test and expecting a failure, let's continue by adding an if statement

 ```csharp
 public static string Choose( float choiceValue, List<(int weight, string itemName)> lootTable )